Astute-Systems/MediaX/README.md

 mkdir build
 cmake ..
 ```
-Run the example
+Run the transmit example
 ```
-./rtp-example
+./transmit-example
 ```
-Catch the stream using the gstreamer src pipeline in the section below.
-Following command line options are supported:
+Command line arguments use **--help** and are listed below:
 ```
     -filename (the PNG file to use as the source of the video stream) type: string default: "testcard.png" -height (the height of the image) type: int32 default: 480